nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/guides/storybook-plugin.md

 Nx version `10.2.x` will continue to support Storybook version `5.2.x`, however newer versions of Nx will only support Storybook version `6` (and on).

-We chose not to provide an automatic migration script for your Storybook instances and configurations across your apps and libraries, since there a number of breaking changes that Storybook introduced in versions `5.3` and `6.0`, and making decisions on what to migrate automatically would risk the integrity of your code.
-Instead, when you choose to migrate from Nx versions `<10.1.x` to Nx versions `>10.2.x` we will keep your Storybook packages and Storybook instances and configurations intact.
-We suggest that you do the migration on your own, manually, using the guide below, with all the references to the official Storybook migration guides.
+When you are running the Nx workspace migration script, your Storybook instances and configurations across your apps and libraries will NOT be migrated automatically.
+We chose not to migrate your Storybook instances and configurations across your apps and libraries automatically, since there a number of breaking changes that Storybook introduced in versions `5.3` and `6.0`, and making decisions on what to migrate automatically would risk the integrity of your code.

+Instead, when you choose to migrate from Nx versions `<10.1.x` to Nx versions `>10.2.x` (using the Nx migration script - `nx migrate`) we will keep your Storybook packages and Storybook instances and configurations intact.
+We suggest that you do the migration on your own, using the guide below, with all the references to the official Storybook migration guides.
 Look at the use cases below, and follow the one that matches your case.

 ### Use cases: